-Quian is the Director of Residential Services at Poplar Springs Hospital.
+Quian is the Director of Performance Improvement at Poplar Springs Hospital.
 Quian has been with the hospital for 13 years in which she has spent multiple years of experience working in the residential treatment community.
 Quian has served as the Admissions Director and in the role of Patient Advocate for the boys and girls residential program.

 Quian has also served as a standing member on FAPT teams, and is well known within the community as a strong advocate for appropriate care for children.
 Quian received her bachelors of science in psychology and minor in family issues from James Madison University.
 She later graduated from Virginia State University with her Master’s degree in Community Counseling.

 Dr. Simon is the Medical Director for the facility and oversees all the clinical services for the hospital.
 In addition, Dr. Simon is part of Virginia South Psychiatric and Family Services.

 Dr. Simon received her medical degree from Stanley Medical College in Madras, India.
 She continued her training with an internship at the University of Virginia in Charlottesville, Va., and her residency at the Medical College of Virginia in Richmond, Va.
 She also received a Master of Science in Health Administration from Virginia Commonwealth University.
 Dr. Simon is Board Certified in Child and Adolescent Psychiatry as well as Adult Psychiatry.

 She is a member of the American Academy of Child & Adolescent Psychiatry and the American Psychiatric Association.